kriszyp/lmdb-js/README.md

 * commitDelay - This is the amount of time to wait (in milliseconds) for batching write operations before committing the writes (in a transaction).
 This defaults to 20ms.
 A shorter delay means more immediate commits, but a longer delay can be more efficient at collected more writes into a single transaction and reducing I/O load.
 * syncBatchThreshold - This parameter defines a limit on the number of batched bytes in write operations that can be pending for a transaction before ldmb-store will be force an immediate synchronous commit of all pending batched data for the store.
 This provides a safeguard against too much data being enqueued for asynchronous commit, and excessive memory usage, that can sometimes occur for a large number of continuous `put` calls without waiting for an event turn for the timer to execute.
 The default is 20000000 (bytes).
 The following options map to LMDB's env flags, <a href="http://www.lmdb.tech/doc/group__mdb.html">described here</a>:
-* useWritemap - Use writemaps (this is the only flag we recommend using)
+* useWritemap - Use writemaps (this is the main flag we recommend using), as it improves performance by reducing malloc calls.
 * noSubdir - Treat `path` as a filename instead of directory (this is the default if the path appears to end with an extension, has '.' in it)
 * noSync - Doesn't sync the data to disk.
 We highly discourage this flag, since it can result in data corruption and lmdb-store mitigates performance issues associated with disk syncs by batching.
 * noMetaSync - This isn't as dangerous as `noSync`, but doesn't improve performance much either.
-* readOnly
+* readOnly - Self-descriptive.
-* mapAsync
+* mapAsync - Not recommended, lmdb-store provides the means to ensure commits are performed in a separate thread (asyncronous to JS), and this prevents accurate notification of when flushes finish.

 ## Events